AviatrixSystems/Docs/HowTos/S2C_GW_JuniperSRX.rst

     <iframe src="https://s3-us-west-2.amazonaws.com/aviatrix-download/docs/srx_site2cloud.txt" height="300px" width="100%"></iframe>

-3. Troubleshooting and Verifying at Aviatrix Controller
+3. Troubleshooting and Verifying at the Aviatrix Controller
 ========================================================

- 3.1 At Aviatrix Controller, go to **Site2Cloud** page.
-Verify the status of the site2cloud connection is up.
+ 3.1 At the Aviatrix Controller, go to the **Site2Cloud** page.
+Verify that the status of the Site2Cloud connection is up.
      |image4|

- 3.2 At **Site2Cloud - Diagnostics** page, run various diagnostics commands.
+ 3.2 At the **Site2Cloud - Diagnostics** page, run various diagnostics commands.

 ===============================     =================================================================
   **Field**                         **Value**